Back to: C#.NET Tutorials For Beginners and Professionals

 Output:

-As you can see in the above example, the Task.Delay is adding 2 seconds delay in the program execution.
-Now, C# 7.1 syntax is simpler and easy to use.
+As you can see in the above example, the Task.Delay is adding a 2-second delay in the program execution.
+Now, C# 7.1 syntax is more straightforward and easy to use.
 In the above example, you can see how we use the Task within the Main method.

 Example to Understand Async Main Method in C# 7 with Task<int>

-Now, let’s take another example where we will see the use of Task<int>.
-Here, we will call another async method AdditionAsync from the Main method.
+Let’s take another example where we will use Task<int>.
+Here, we will call another async method, AdditionAsync, from the Main method.

 using System; using System.Threading.Tasks; namespace AsyncMainDemo { class Program { public static async Task<int> Main(string[] args) { Console.Title = "async Task<int> Main"; int number1 = 5, number2 = 10; Console.WriteLine($"Sum of {number1} and {number2} is: {await AdditionAsync(number1, number2)}"); Console.WriteLine("Press any key to exist."); Console.ReadKey(); return 0; } private static async Task<int> AdditionAsync(int no1, int no2) { await Task.Delay(2000); return no1 + no2; } } }